tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 ## Query Tuning
 ### Batch Processing to Avoid OOM
-Sometime, you start from a vertex set-- we call it Seed set.
-Each vertex in the seed set will travese the graph doing the same thing.
-If this query takes too much memory, you can use divide-and-conquer method to avoid the out-of-memory issue.
+Sometimes, you start with a set of vertices, referred to as the Seed set.
+Each vertex in the Seed set will traverse the graph, performing the same operation.
+If this process consumes too much memory, a divide-and-conquer approach can help prevent out-of-memory errors.

-In the example below, we want to partition the seed set to 1000 batches.
-How do we select each batch vertices?
-We use mod 1000 == batch_number.
-That is, we group vertices based on their reminder when divided by 1000.
+In the example below, we partition the Seed set into 1000 batches.
+To select vertices for each batch, we use the condition mod 1000 == batch_number.
+This groups vertices based on their remainder when divided by 1000.

 ```python
 CREATE OR REPLACE QUERY BatchCount (INT batch_num) SYNTAX v3 {